joshbronson-lsst-work/make-tom/README.md

 That script will also delete all data on the TOM you've just spun up.

-The script uses Django's builtin `dumpddata` and `loaddata` commands, which have the adavantage of being fairly portable.
+The script uses Django's builtin `dumpdata` and `loaddata` commands, which have the advantage of being fairly portable.
 But these commands may not be fast enough for extremely large databases with, say, hundreds of thousands of entries.
 If better performance is needed during migration, [pgloader](https://pgloader.io) may be a good